-Pressing both the LFO->VCA and LFO Type ($\bigcirc \square \bot$) buttons at the same time toggles between three modes in this order: Mute Mode, Note Mode, and Keyboard Mode.
-If you hold down a Channel button while pressing the LFO->VCA and LFO Type buttons, only that channel will change modes.
+Pressing both the LFO-VCA and LFO Type ( $\sim \Lambda \perp$ ) buttons at the same time toggles between four modes in this order: Mute Mode, Note Mode, Keyboard Mode, and CV/Gate Mode.
+If you hold down a Channel button while pressing the LFO->VCA and LFO Type buttons together, only that channel will change modes.
 Otherwise, all channels will change modes.